 An increasing number of international students

-Construction of studio apartments and condos is going on, where most of them are close to the university, others near the airport, and Maho Beach.
-Commercial properties to hold restaurants, bars, gyms and many more have also picked up the pace, in order to meet the demand brought by the students.
+Construction of studio apartments and condos is going on, where most of them are close to the university, others near the airport and Maho Beach.
+Commercial properties to hold restaurants, bars, gyms, and many more have also picked up the pace in order to meet the demand brought by the students.
 All these investments put together have really boosted the local real estate market and will continue doing so in the near future.

 St Maarten Real Estate, economy, and infrastructure

-Also, apart from all these reasons, the increasing number of Americans and Europeans flocking the Caribbean island in search of properties is also a clear indication of the booming real estate market.
-After all, given the economy, and the infrastructure going on, who wouldn’t want a piece of the island?
+Also, apart from all these reasons, the increasing number of Americans and Europeans flocking to the Caribbean island in search of properties is also a clear indication of the booming real estate market.
+After all, given the economy and the infrastructure going on, who wouldn’t want a piece of the island?

 The activities, dining, and entertainment

 There are so many sporting and fitness activities that are quite popular with tourists on the island.
 Here, we are talking about tennis, hiking, horseback riding, golf, volleyball, and mountain biking, all of which are super fun and superb ways to remain active.
 Also, being an island, of course, it’s surrounded by water, and as such, there are a host of other water sports, including snorkelling, jet skiing, scuba diving, kayaking, parasailing, sailing, windsurfing, water-skiing, and deep-sea fishing, all of which are also super popular among tourists, and even the locals.
 Just imagine doing any of these activities on a Caribbean island that’s part Dutch and part French?
 It’s the best!